alanfriedman/chatgpt/readme.md

 Run `./main.py -h` for a list of options.
 If a prompt isn't provided using `--prompt PROMPT`, you can enter one interactively.

+Responses and some metadata are also logged to `chatgpt.log`.

 ## Compatibility

 Tested on Python 3.10.9.